Canaries to Madeira

 - The marina is a 20 minute taxi ride from the airport.

-- You will disembark the boat in Madeira on the last day between 0900 and 1200hrs.
+- You will disembark the boat in Madeira on the last day at 1200hrs.

 - Lanzarote airport (IATA Code: ACE) is well served by many airlines including Ryanair, Easyjet, Iberia and others.
 The airport is a short taxi ride from the marina.